jonemo/blog.jonasneubert.com/_posts/2021-01-10-exploring-the-supply-chain-of-the-pfizer-biontech-and-moderna-covid-19-vaccines.md

 *   Safety information for handling dry ice
 *   Instructions for how to return shipping containers

 The exact list and formats of materials must match the needs and regulations of every jurisdiction.
 For example, many countries require labels and printed materials to be included in a local language.
-Tracking tens of localized versions of vaccine packages from final filling (when the vial label is applied) to point of care would multiply the supply chain complexity and slow down the process.
-This has led to unusual accommodation such as the European Commission permitting English-only materials for all EU countries as long as a digital version of the localized materials is available for printing at the point of care.[^82]
+Tracking tens of localized versions of vaccine packages from final filling (when the vial label is applied) to point of use would multiply the supply chain complexity and slow down the process.
+This has led to unusual accommodation such as the European Commission permitting English-only materials for all EU countries as long as a digital version of the localized materials is available for printing at the point of use.[^83]

 BioNTech really benefits from working with Pfizer and is miles ahead of Moderna in terms of how materials they have available: At the time of writing, Pfizer-BioNTech has 44 localized websites up, each with its own local domain name and local email addresses and so on.
 Some of the PDF file names look like “Hqrdtemplateclean_de” suggesting that they follow a playbook and have templates ready.
 Looking up some of the 44 domains suggests that they are using [Cloudflare](https://www.cloudflare.com) as registrar and hosting provider.